bewuethr/slack-analyzer/README.md

   - `fresh`: user is active member of the workspace, but hasn't posted yet
   - `noshow`: user is marked `deleted` and never posted a message
-- [`tenures.md`](tenures.md) is the Markdown-formatted view of the same data with no-shows removed, and human-readable datestamps
+- [`tenures.md`](tenures.md) is the Markdown-formatted view of the same data with no-shows removed, and human-readable datestamps, order by date of the first message
 - The `.diff` files contain the diffs of the TSV data between two updates